codeyStein/the-net-blog/content/post/five-time-saving-react-packages-you-must-try.md

 ## react-datepicker - Simple package for a date picker component!
-A datepicker is something you will have to use at least in some point of your React journey.
-This simple, lightweigh package makes it easy to do just that!
+A date picker is something you will have to use at some point in your React journey.
+This simple, lightweight package makes it easy to do just that!

 ![react-datepicker - Simple package for a date picker component!](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/dbkjgbaju01i203b688f.png)